JZacharyG/ProofSchool/README.md

   - `definition`/`definition*`
   - `example`/`example*`
 - `\squircle` makes a small squircle!
 The qed symbol at the end of a proof has been replaced by a squircle.
+- `\ifsoln` typesets its mandatory argument if solutions are displayed, and its optional argument otherwise.